RifluxyssSDK/PDFGenerator/README.md

 ### Permission*

-If you are providing your custom filePath then your application must have **STORAGE READ-WRITE PERMISSION** in order to store Pdf in provided path.
+If you are providing your custom file path then your application must have **STORAGE READ-WRITE PERMISSION** in order to store Pdf in provided path.

 ### How to integrate into your app ?